 Around the Headquarters, we watched a Sambar and a Barking deer browsing on the lawn.
 In the bushes surrounding the lawn, we spotted a group of pin-tailed parrot-finches, White-rump Chama, Puff-throated Bulbul and Black-necked Oreol.

-From the headquarters, we went on a bird watching hike starting at kilometre 33 marker.
+From the headquarters, we went on a bird-watching hike starting at the kilometre 33 marker.
 The hike followed a trail through the mountains and turned up some very cool birds.
-With help from Mr. Nine, we spotted a large group of Long-tailed broadbills, Banded kingfisher (male and female), Mustached barbet, Greater flame-backed woodpecker Red-headed Trogon, Green Magpie and Racket-tailed Drongo.
+With help from Mr Nine, we spotted a large group of Long-tailed broadbills, Banded kingfishers (male and female), Mustached barbet, Greater flame-backed woodpecker Red-headed Trogon, Green Magpie and Racket-tailed Drongo.

 After a quick lunch, we headed for Haew Suwat Waterfall, the one that Leonardo DiCaprio and his friends jumped off in the adventure drama “The Beach”.
 Although the lagoon where they landed is located halfway across the country on Kho Phi Phi island.

-On the way to the waterfall, Mr. Nine spotted a true rarity – Colorbill Ground-Cuckoo.
+On the way to the waterfall, our guide, Mr Nine, spotted a true rarity – Colorbill Ground-Cuckoo.
 To his disappointment, none of us were proficient enough birders to appreciate the sighting the way he did.

-The car park at the waterfall turned up a Gliding lizard that was happily camped up high up on a tree and had no desire to glide anywhere.
+The car park at the waterfall turned up a Gliding lizard, similar to those found in Borneo.
+It was happily camped up high up on a tree and had no desire to glide anywhere.

-In general, elephants are not easy to spot in the wild in Thailand.
+Khao Yai is the best place in Thailand to see wild elephants.
 But if you are dreaming of seeing these giants up close, check out this excellent post about how to find and enjoy an ethical encounter with elephants in captivity in Thailand.

-As the sun began to set we stopped for quick supper in the grasslands, and for as long as we stayed, a lone Verditer Flycatcher remained perched on a dead tree waiting for its own meal.
+As the sun began to set, we stopped for a quick supper in the grasslands, and for as long as we stayed, a lone Verditer Flycatcher remained perched on a dead tree waiting for its own meal.

 The next time I visited Khao Yai was during the rainy season.
-This time I stayed in Green Leaf for a week and made a number of trips to the park and surrounding bat caves.
-I also met a wildlife biologist from Western Australia – Tony Start.
-Tony did his Ph.D. on bats in Malaysia, so we had a lot to talk about and have made some exploratory bat trips together.
+This time I stayed in Greenleaf guest house for a week and made a number of trips to the park and surrounding bat caves.
+I also met Tony – a wildlife biologist from Western Australia.
+Tony did his PhD on bats in Malaysia, so we had a lot to talk about and have made some exploratory bat trips together.

 Birds were also quiet this time.
-I did see plenty of Great Hornbills though and a flock of Oriental Pied Hornbills.
+I did see plenty of Great Hornbills, though and a flock of Oriental Pied Hornbills.
 These birds can be heard most of the time, but actually spotting them is quite a challenge.
-The only other species I spotted in the forest was a Thick-billed Pigeon and a large colony of Hill Myna feeding on the fruiting tree.
+The only other species I spotted in the forest were a Thick-billed Pigeon and a large colony of Hill Myna feeding on the fruiting tree.

 The small grassland area around Nong Pack Chee wildlife viewing tower was a little bit more productive in terms of birds.
-There were Bright-capped Cicticola, Red-whiskered Bulbul, Barn Swallow and Hill Myna.
+There were Bright-capped Cisticola, Red-whiskered Bulbul, Barn Swallow and Hill Myna.

 Reptiles of Khao Yai

-The rainy season is a good time to see the reptiles of Khao Yai.
-We have spotted two different White-lipped Vipers, juvenile King Cobra, Oriental Whip Snake, male and female Scaly Bellied Lizards, Indo-Chinese Water Dragon, Reticulated Python at the bat cave, and two species of frogs.
+The rainy season is a good time to see some of Thailand’s reptiles in Khao Yai.
+We have spotted two different White-lipped Vipers, a juvenile King Cobra, Oriental Whip Snake, male and female Scaly Bellied Lizards, Indo-Chinese Water Dragon, Reticulated Python at the bat cave, and two species of frogs.

-Mos of my mammalian sightings on this trip consisted of bats of Khao Yai.
-One afternoon I joined the half day tour to see the local bat spectacle.
-The first cave we visited was as usual located at a temple.
+One afternoon I joined the half-day tour with Greenleaf to see the local bat spectacle.
+The first cave we visited was, as usual, located at a temple.
 It was quite big and housed a few species of bats.
-The first one we spotted was a Horseshoe “Peter” that had a favourite place to roost in the cave and therefore was easily located.
+The first one we spotted was a Horseshoe, “Peter” who had a favourite place to roost in the cave and therefore was easily located.
 Further into the cave, I spotted at least two different species of Roundleaf bats in the roosting colony.

-Next stop – the main spectacle of bats of Khao Yai, was a few kilometres from the temple.
-Here each day at dusk two million Wrinkle-lipped Bats emerge from their cave to hunt insects at night.
+Our next stop – the main spectacle of bats of Khao Yai National Park, was a few kilometres from the temple.
+Here each day at dusk, two million Wrinkle-lipped Bats emerge from their cave to hunt insects at night.
 Two million bats spilling out of a cave is indeed a wildlife spectacle.
 It seemed that the stream of bats would never end.
 Even in Gomatong cave in Borneo, I have not seen anything like it.

 Fruit Bat Cave

-Another day we arranged a visit to a different cave.
+Another day Mr Nice and the guides at Greenleaf arranged a visit to a different cave for us.
 This cave is not on the tourist itineraries as the climb up to it is very steep over the uneven rocky ground.
-The track we were following was practically non-existent which made us feel like real explorers.
+The track we were following was practically non-existent, which made us feel like real explorers.
 A group of Long-tailed Broadbills provided a much-needed reason for a rest stop during the climb.